 Gambling in Vegas has now taken a back seat to the mega clubs that line The Strip.
 The city has been given new life as the best DJs from around the world come to play in clubs with state of the art sound system and dizzying light shows.

 Vegas something to offer everyone with adventure activities, cocktail pool bars, fine dining, gambling, shows, and plenty of shopping.
 The city has managed to shake off that sleazy feeling, though it’s still lurking, and now offers an epic trip to visitors.
 Just be prepared Vegas is not so cheap, but you can find a few affordable things to do in Las Vegas here.

 Backpack Europe Solo

 For many, a backpacking trip through Europe is a right of passage.
 If it’s your first time backpacking through Europe, catch a flight to Western Europe and move a little quicker through it.
-Countries like France, Sweden, and Ireland are great, but they are expensive.
+Countries like France, Sweden, and Ireland are great, but they can get expensive.

 If you want value, head to the Balkans and central Europe.
 Countries like Croatia, Czech Republic, Slovenia, Hungary, Montenegro, and Bosnia are beautiful and inexpensive in comparison to the rest of Europe.